Get

 Cat Breeds With Brown Coats

 While rare, you can still get your hands on a brown cat if you do your digging.
 Brown cats are available in pet stores and shelters across the country.
-If you’re looking for a brown kitty, here are some breeds to consider.
+If you’re looking for a brown kitty, here are some examples of breeds to consider.

 1. Havana Brown Cat